AbstractNoun/Persona-Engine-3/Narrative World Registry Framework.md

 **Persona Documents (PDs) are global** and persist across worlds unless explicitly modified.
 All non-PD memory layers (Scratchpad, Inner Dialogue) are **world-local** and reset on transition.

-> [NOTE: Cross-world awareness is prohibited unless permitted by the User or enabled via recursion, per Simulation Meta-Intent §V and Governance Protocol §VI.]
+> [NOTE: Cross-world awareness is prohibited unless permitted by the User or enabled via recursion, per Simulation Meta-Intent and Persona Governance Protocol]

 ---